Ready to find the perfect college degree?

 Underclass Eligibility Only?

 Many students believe that non-degree programs at universities are available only to undergraduate students.
 The truth is that post-baccalaureate students are also able to take part in non-degree courses, but most of them concentrate on the intensive study required to obtain a master’s degree or doctorate.
 Those higher degrees are expensive, and fewer post-baccalaureate students accept the expense when the non-matriculated course does nothing to further their immediate goals.
 In some instances, potential graduate students may take a course in a graduate program they are considering but are not yet ready to apply to.
-In addition, many community colleges offer non-degree courses that can be used by students who are seeking to complete high school but do not want to go the GED route.
+In addition, many community colleges offer non-degree courses that can be used by students who are trying to complete high school but do not want to go the GED route.

 When Non-Degree Program Courses Can Be Utilized